Bistable reaction equations with doubly nonlinear diffusion: Existence of TWs

 So, we begin by analyzing the \emph{null isoclines} $\widetilde{Z} = \widetilde{Z}(X)$ of our system, i.e. the solutions of the equation:

 They are composed by two branches linking the points $O(0,0)$ and $A(a,0)$, lying in the strip $[0,a]\times(0,\infty)$ and $[0,a]\times(-\infty,0)$, respectively, and they satisfy

-Now, there are two symmetric trajectories (one positive, and one negative in a right-neighbourhood of $O(0,0)$) ``leaving'' $O(0,0)$ (this follows from study of the \emph{null isoclines} and the sign of the derivative $dZ/dX$ in the $(X,Z)$-plane).
-Moreover, since $H(X,-Z;0) = -H(X,Z;0)$, the two trajectories coincide and we obtain a unique trajectory linking $O(0,0)$ with itself.
-Now, let us focus on the part lying in $[0,1)\times[0,\infty)$, $T^+ = T^+(X)$ and let $T_0 = T_0(X)$ be the trajectory ``coming into'' $S(1,0)$ (see \emph{Step1} below).
+Now, there are two symmetric trajectories: one positive and one negative in a right-neighbourhood of $O(0,0)$, the first ``leaving'' $O(0,0)$ while the second ``entering'' $O(0,0)$ (this follows from study of the \emph{null isoclines} and the sign of the derivative $dZ/dX$ in the $(X,Z)$-plane). \normalcolor Moreover, since $H(X,-Z;0) = -H(X,Z;0)$, the two trajectories coincide and we obtain a unique trajectory linking $O(0,0)$ with itself.
+Now, let us focus on the part lying in $[0,1)\times[0,\infty)$, $T^+ = T^+(X)$ and let $T_0 = T_0(X)$ be the trajectory ``coming into'' $S(1,0)$.
 If $T^+ = T^+(X)$ and $T_0 = T_0(X)$ touch at a point, they coincide in $[0,1]$ and the resulting trajectory has the shape of an \emph{admissible} profile.
 In the next paragraphs, we show that $T^+$ and $T_0$ must be two distinct trajectories and the just described case cannot happen.
+Let us stress that the uniqueness of the trajectory $T_0$ is not trivial.
+It is a consequence of the fact that the equation of $Z = Z(X)$ can be transformed into a first order linear equation for $S(X) := X^{2-\gamma/(p-1)}Z^p(X)$ with smooth coefficients near $X = 1$ (cfr. with equation \eqref{eq:FIRSTORDERODES}). \normalcolor

 As first observation, since the solution $T^+ = T^+(X)$ stays below the positive branch $\widetilde{Z} = \widetilde{Z}(X)$ for $X \sim 0$, a simple approximation argument shows that

 Hence, substituting it in the first equation of system \eqref{eq:SYSTEMNONSINGULARTWTYPECPME1}, we obtain (up to a multiplicative constant):